taylordotfish/pyrcb/README.md

 `listen()`
 Listens for incoming messages, calling events when appropriate.
 This method is blocking and returns when connection to the IRC server is lost.

+`listenOnce()`
+Similar to `listen()`, except it only listens once and does not block other actions.
+It returns right after checking for a message once.